-After the project is officially closed out by letter to the Grantee, the record will be transferred to the THDA Division of Program Compliance (PC) which will provide Grantees with information on HOME Long Term Compliance, and will monitor each grantee annually to determine each project's compliance with the HOME Rules and
+After the project is officially closed out by letter to the Grantee, the record will be transferred to the Program Compliance Division of THDA for long-term compliance monitoring.
+The Program Compliance Division will provide Grantees with information on HOME Long Term Compliance.
+Each Grantee will be monitored annually to determine each project's compliance with the HOME Rules and Regulations.

-Regulations.
 Each Grantee will also be monitored for adherence to its contract with THDA.